-However, we know RVs can be a little intimidating—especially if you’ve never driven one before.
-After all, they’re bigger vehicles than what most people are used to driving, there are a few different types of RVs, and there’s a whole new world of RV terminology to learn.
+We know RVs can be a little intimidating—especially if you’ve never camped in one before.
+After all, they’re bigger vehicles than what most people are used to driving.
+On top of this, there are many different types of RVs, and there’s a whole new world of RV terminology to learn.

 What are the different types of RVs?

 When it comes to RVs, there are three main categories: motorhomes, trailers, and truck campers.
 Motorhomes are part vehicle, part house.
 This means that they can be driven without having anything to tow it.
 Trailers, on the other hand, require another vehicle with the ability to tow.
 This video from I’m Not Lost, I’m RVing does a great job at explaining the different classes.

 Class A Motorhomes